The Changed Role of the Teaching/Classroom Assistant

 Because all learning is a two way responsibility, this also places the onus on the TA to accept the need for development needs to be identified so they can continue to improve their practice.
 The primary source for this, as with all teaching and learning, is through observation.
 A whole school policy which sets out clear criteria for observation will encourage continuous development and raise the profile and status of teaching assistants within the school community.

 Whilst there are Standards for HLTAs it is not easy to align these with specific judgements about the effectiveness of any support given by TAs in a lesson or when working with intervention groups outside.
 What the school must do is to develop its own criteria with agreed descriptors.
 Even though there are many similarities, this will not be exactly the same as any framework the school uses for teachers, because the role and degree of responsibility is different.

-To inform your practices in observing and making judgements on Teaching/Classroom Assistants we have made an addition to The Practical Handbook for Improving Teaching and Learning by adding a specific Framework for this group.
-This Framework recognises the role of the Teaching Assistant within a teaching session and contains appropriate descriptors to help make judgements about effectiveness and identify development points.
+Our online system Lessons Learned comes equipped with a framework for observing and making judgements on teaching/classroom assistants.
+The framework recognises the role of the teaching assistant within a teaching session and contains appropriate descriptors to help make judgements about effectiveness and identify development points.

 The descriptors are quite rigorous.
 In discussion with schools and with TA/CAs themselves they have agreed that this should be so, in order to give a high degree of status to the process and to recognise the professionalism of these support staff.

 For more information on Lessons Learned, go to: